 you are incarcerated or to law enforcement officials.

-Finally, we may disclose protected health information
+Specialized Government Functions: We may disclose protected health information

 for national security and intelligence activities and for